nicholekitmitto/sudoh/content/blog/deploying-to-gatsby/index.md

 <span class="ps1">></span>
 </div>

 **Before you execute this next command!** please note that you're uploading a Gatsby project, we don't want to include files such as your node_modules and .git files!
 So we'll only point directly to your public folder.
 You could go about this in a few other ways if you want to upload various other files, you could use `--include` or even `--exclude=.git`.
 If you're wondering what I was, yes you can use multiple `--exclude` arguments.

+You'll also want to make use of the `--acl` option, this stands for access control list.
+By using `--acl public`, you'll automatically set all files being uploaded to public, this way visitors to your site will be able to access your content.

 Now it's time to upload the files, you'll want to execute the following command: